Psychiatric genetics

 Psychiatric genetics is a subfield of behavioral neurogenetics and behavioral genetics which studies the role of genetics in the development of mental disorders (such as alcoholism, schizophrenia, bipolar disorder, and autism).
 The basic principle behind psychiatric genetics is that genetic polymorphisms (as indicated by linkage to e.g. a single nucleotide polymorphism) are part of the causation of psychiatric disorders.

 Psychiatric genetics is a somewhat new name for the old question, "Are behavioral and psychological conditions and deviations inherited?".
 The goal of psychiatric genetics is to better understand the causes of psychiatric disorders, to use that knowledge to improve treatment methods, and possibly also to develop personalized treatments based on genetic profiles (see pharmacogenomics).
 In other words, the goal is to transform parts of psychiatry into a neuroscience-based discipline.

 Recent advances in molecular biology allowed for the identification of hundreds of common and rare genetic variations that contribute to psychiatric disorders.

 Psychiatric genetics has established that most psychiatric disorders, such as schizophrenia and autism, are highly heritable and polygenic, meaning they are influenced by thousands of common genetic variants, each having a small effect on risk.

 History

 Research on psychiatric genetics began in the late nineteenth century with Francis Galton (a founder of psychiatric genetics) who was motivated by the work of Charles Darwin and his concept of desegregation.
 These methods of study later improved due to the development of more advanced clinical, epidemiological, and biometrical research tools.
 Better research tools were the precursor to the ability to perform valid family, twin, and adoption studies.
 Researchers learned that genes influence how these disorders manifest and that they tend to aggregate in families.
+Major recent progress in psychiatric genetics has been made possible by the advent of the 'genome-wide association study', a case-control design that compares genetic variants in very large groups of individuals with and without a diagnosis, and through large, global collaborative efforts including the wellcome trust case control consortium and psychiatric genomics consortium, among many others.